Reading Recovery is a successful early intervention program for children struggling to read and write.

 We know that children who struggle to read and write in their early education will continue to have challenges within the education system and on into adulthood.
-Reading Recovery is an early intervention program the provides children in grade 1 who are struggling most with reading and writing with one-on-one lessons tailored to their needs and provided by a specially trained teacher.
+Reading Recovery is an early intervention program that provides children in grade 1 who are struggling most with reading and writing with one-on-one lessons tailored to their needs and provided by a specially trained teacher.

 Every year, data is collected from each school to paint a picture of Reading Recovery in Canada.
 You can find this on the Research page of this site.